HPC MPI Exercise 1: Homework Project

 Then compile the program as follows:

-mpicc circuitSatisfiability.c -Wall -ansi -pedantic -std=c99 -o circuitSatisfiability
+mpicc circuitSat.c -Wall -ansi -pedantic -std=c99 -o circuitSat

-When your program compiles without errors, run it as follows:
+When your program compiles without errors or warnings, run it as follows:

 With these modifications, the program will self-report how long it takes to check the circuit.

-Warning: This program must run the circuit using 232 inputs; on my machine, it took ~7 minutes to finish.
+Warning: This program must evaluate the circuit using 232 inputs; on my laptop, it took ~7 minutes to finish.
 I recommend bringing some other work to do while it runs!

-4. Using parallelLoopSlices.c as a model, use the 'Slices' version of the Parallel Loop pattern to improve the performance of circuitSatisfiabilitySlices.c.
+4. Using parallelLoopSlices.c as a model, use the 'Slices' Parallel Loop pattern to improve the performance of slicesCircuitSat.c.

-5. Use MPI's version of the Reduction pattern to sum the distributed processes' count-values into a global count.
-(Make certain this global count matches the count-value of the sequential version.)
+5. Use MPI's version of the Reduction pattern (discussed in class) to sum the distributed processes' local count-values into a total count.

-6. With the exception of the outputs produced by processes as they discover inputs that cause the circuit to output '1', use the Master-Only pattern to perform all other output, including the initial feedback message at the beginning, and the global count and time at the end.
-Make certain that your timing does not include those preliminary and final output operations, since they should be the same for any two executions.
+7. With the exception of the outputs produced by processes as they discover inputs that cause the circuit to output '1', use the Master-Only pattern to perform all other output, including the initial feedback message at the beginning, and the final output statement at the end.
+Make certain that your timing excludes those preliminary and final output operations, since they should be the same for any two executions.

-8. When both programs compile correctly and produce the correct results, time their executions with 2, 4, 8, 16, 32, 64, 128, and 256 processes.
+9. When both programs compile without errors or warnings and produce the correct results, time their executions with 2, 4, 8, 16, 32, 64, 128, and 256 processes.
 For each program, enter these numbers and the corresponding times in your spreadsheet.

-In the lab, you are competing for cores with other students, so depending on how many lab machines are booted into Linux (i.e., how many machines are in your hosts file), it is possible that you may exhaust the number of available cores, in which case mpirun will generate an error.
-If this happens, you can invoke mpirun with the -oversubscribe switch, which tells it to launch more processes on a machine than its number of cores.
+In the lab, you are competing for cores with other students, so depending on how many lab machines are booted into Linux (i.e., how many machines are in your hosts file), you may exhaust the total number of available cores, in which case mpirun will generate an error.
+If this occurs, invoke mpirun with the -oversubscribe switch, which tells it to launch more processes on a machine than its number of cores.
 See the mpirun manual page for more details and other options.

-9. To compare the performances of your slices and chunks versions in the lab, create a line-chart of your spreadsheet's values, with the number of processes on the X-axis and time on the Y-axis.
+10. To visualize how your slices and chunks versions perform in the lab, create a line-chart of your spreadsheet's values, with the number of processes on the X-axis and time on the Y-axis.
 Give this chart a title that clearly indicates what it measures and where the measurements were recorded (e.g., the CS Labs).
 Label the scale of your X-axis with the number of processes (1, 2, 4, 8, 16, 32, 64, 128, and 256) so that this axis indicates the scale at which measurements were taken.
-Since these X-axis values reflect exponential growth, experiment with using a log-scale on your Y-axis to see if that increases the separation between the two lines.
+Since these X-axis values reflect growth by powers of 2, use a log-scale on your Y-axis to see how the two versions perform as you vary the number of processes.

 2. On the Cluster: